Sustainable Procurement Tools

 There is no legal definition of Fire and Rehire practices.
 'Fire and rehire' is the terminology currently most used to describe the practice of 'dismissal and re-engagement'.

 It is described by ACAS as one option that may be available to an employer seeking to effect changes to employees' contractual terms.
-It involves dismissing employees and immediately re-engaging them on a new contract with new terms.
-The new terms being issued to commence on the day following the termination date of the current contract, where the employees' agreement to the changes has not been obtained.
+It involves dismissing employees and immediately re-engaging them on a new contract with new terms with the new terms issued commence on the day following the termination date of the current contract, where the employees' agreement to the changes has not been obtained.

 The term is also used to refer to employers holding out the prospect of dismissal and re-engagement to employees or their representatives during negotiations about changing terms and conditions.